cjbarrie/academictwitteR/README.md

 devtools::install_github("cjbarrie/academictwitteR")
 ```

-NOTE: the name of the package is likely to soon change!
+NOTE: the name of the package has been changed from twittterv2r.

 ## Demo